Frontiers journals are at the top of citation and impact metrics

 PMCID: all published articles receive a PMCID

-Hematology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Mini Review, Original Research, Perspective, Protocols, Review and Systematic Review.
+Hematology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Methods, Mini Review, Original Research, Perspective, Review, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Hematology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.